 A good way to complement your interest in Giving Resources is to connect with others.
 Check out these events, galas, conferences or volunteering opportunities related to Giving Resources.

 Are you ready to give?

-If you are looking for opportunities to take action and give money to Orgs and Projects, here are some Giving Funds, Charitable Organizations and Projects aggregated by Giving Compass where you can take immediate action.
+If you are looking for opportunities to take action and give money to Giving Resources, here are some Giving Funds, Charitable Organizations and Projects aggregated by Giving Compass where you can take immediate action.